 An intensive study of one or more authors or works in medieval political philosophy.
-Specific content varies
+Specific content varies at the discretion of the faculty.

 416 Readings in Modern Political Philosophy

 An intensive study of one or more authors or works in modern political philosophy.
 Specific content varies at the discretion of the faculty.